lklok66/ice/objc/demo/iPhone/router/README.txt

 on port 12000 and on all network interfaces by default.

 You are now ready to try the Cocoa library located in the demo/Cocoa directory of your Ice Touch distribution.
-To use the iPhonerouter, you need to check the "iPhone Router" checkbox and specify its IP address (192.168.1.3) in the "Advanced" panel of the library client login dialog.
+To use the iPhone router, you need to check the "iPhone Router" checkbox and specify its IP address (192.168.1.3) in the "Advanced" panel of the library client login dialog.
 The client will connect to the library server on the